 Graduate Research Assistantship

 Graduate Research Assistantships allow students the opportunity to do research supported by funding from government agencies, companies or foundations that offer students payments for their research activities.
 Graduate Research Assistants (GRAs) must work under the direction of a faculty advisor and perform tasks in a satisfactory and timely manner.
 The terms of these appointments and the qualifications for them depend on the sponsoring agency and the faculty member.
+Students are encouraged to contact faculty members to explore opportunties for resrach and possible GRA funding opportunities.

 Graduate Teaching Assistantship